mariamasotti1/DIMPLE_Shiny/README.md

-# DistDist_Shiny
+# DIMPLE_Shiny
-Shiny app using the DistDist library
+Shiny app using the DIMPLE library